 TRAIN YOUR EMPLOYEES!

 Your employees must know the basics of cybersecurity threats and how to avoid them.
 As Security Boulevard mentions, “security awareness training shouldn’t be treated as something separate but should be built into each person’s job duties.
 Once employees at any level see how security awareness fits into their responsibilities, security best practices will be built in and become second nature.”

 As we have seen, both ransomware and all variants of Crypto Virus have dangerous (potential) consequences for any company that becomes a target.
-Don’t forget that prevention is the best defence!
+Don’t forget that prevention is the best defense!
 Also, please remember that Heimdal™ Security always has your back and that our team is here to help you protect your home and your company and to create a cybersecurity culture to the benefit of anyone who wants to learn more about it.
 Drop a line below if you have any comments, questions or suggestions – we are all ears and can’t wait to hear your opinion!